-3.6.2 Value of enterprise architecture
+3.6.2 Value of Enterprise Architecture

 In terms of the uses as sketched above, and taking the dashboard perspective into account, enterprise architecture can deliver value to the business in many different ways.
-In an attempt to make this more concrete, the following are some examples of the values that can be realised through the use of architecture [30].
-To demonstrate their impact effectively, they have been categorized as specific to Business, IT or both.
+In an attempt to make this more concrete, the following are some examples of the values that can be realized through the use of architecture [30].
+To demonstrate their impact effectively, they have been categorized as specific to business, IT, or both.

-3.6.2.1 Value for the business stakeholder
+3.6.2.1 Value for the Business Stakeholder

-providing a full and coherent overview and understanding of an enterprise, i.e. people, roles, processes, organisation, goals, policies, rules, events, locations, etc.;
+- providing a full and coherent overview and understanding of an enterprise, i.e., people, roles, processes, organization, goals, policies, rules, events, locations, etc.; - providing an atlas and compass for management;

-- providing an atlas and compass for management; - business process improvement by structuring the business according to key services needed by the enterprise, based on a clear understanding of the goals/drivers of the business; - eliminating (or resolving) enterprise duplication, enabling a move towards a "shared service" model, including identification of those services that may be better sourced externally (temporarily or permanently) [9, 10]; - underpinning decision-making on organisation splitting and organisation contracting [93, 94, 96]; - asses the impact of introducing a new product by determining whether the enterprise is able to deliver this product, which parts can be produced in house (by reusing current business services) and which parts should be outsourced (or produced by using external business services) [78]; - identifying opportunities for in-sourcing, including its consequences; - a means to ensuring business compliance and governance; - translating strategy in executable projects.
+- business process improvement by structuring the business according to key services needed by the enterprise, based on a clear understanding of the goals/drivers of the business; - eliminating (or resolving) enterprise duplication, enabling a move toward a "shared service" model, including identification of those services that may be better sourced externally (temporarily or permanently) [9, 10]; - underpinning decision-making on organization splitting and organization contracting [93, 94, 96]; - assess the impact of introducing a new product by determining whether the enterprise is able to deliver this product, which parts can be produced in-house (by reusing current business services) and which parts should be outsourced (or produced by using external business services) [78]; - identifying opportunities for in-sourcing, including its consequences; - a means to ensuring business compliance and governance; - translating strategy in executable projects.